 Nintendo’s earliest cartridge-based platforms all helped define console gaming and launched some of the most beloved franchises of all time, while the company’s more recent efforts have been a bit more hit or miss as Nintendo has explored experimental ideas.

-We do, though, have opinions on the 11 previous home and portable consoles that bear the Big N’s brand.
+Read on for our opinions on the 12 home and portable consoles that bear the Big N’s brand.
 Here’s how they rank in our view, bottom to the top.

 11) Virtual Boy (1995)